What Causes Undercut in Welding & How Do You Prevent It?

 Weave bead motion: Move across the middle & hold on the sides

-This often happens because the user passes the electrode quickly by the joint’s edges.
+This often happens because the user quickly passes the electrode by the joint’s edges.
 This motion creates localized high travel speeds that allow premature cooling of the molten pool.

 Excessive Arc Length